Emporia Va Reckless Driving Lawyers

-The lawyers at Weiland Upton are experienced at handling speeding, reckless driving, DUI and other traffic tickets and criminal offenses in the City of Emporia, Virginia.
+The lawyers at The Weiland Firm, PLC are experienced at handling speeding, reckless driving, DUI and other traffic tickets and criminal offenses in the City of Emporia, Virginia.
 All traffic related summons such as speeding ticket cases, as well as all misdemeanors such as Reckless Driving and DUI/DWI in Emporia, are heard in General District Court.
 Our lawyers understand the unique court policies in Emporia and what is required to have your case reduced or dismissed.

 Thank you, thank you Thank you !!!
 You helped me with that Emporia Va Reckless Driving Ticket!!!!

 Call (804) 355-8037 for an objective assessment of your case with one of our knowledgeable attorneys.

 Emporia Virginia Known For Speed Traps-look familiar?
 Contact us Today

 Emporia Va / Greensville County Va General District Court Information

 Emporia Va Court Clerk: Ms. Sandra Andleton Ligon

 Emporia Va Court Clerks Office Hours: 8:00 AM – 4:00 PM